utspect/InstaGibPlus/README.md

 **Type: float**
 **Default: 0.45**

-Visuals for the beam are scaled with this factor
+Visuals for the beam are scaled with this factor.

 ## BeamFadeCurve
 **Type: float**
 **Default: 4.0**

-Exponent of the polynomial curve the beam's visuals decay with
+Exponent of the polynomial curve the beam's visuals decay with.

 ## BeamDuration
 **Type: float**
 **Default: 0.75**
 **Unit: s**

 The time the beam's visuals decay over.

 ## BeamOriginMode
 **Type: int**
 **Default: 0**